Non-Hodgkin Lymphoma Health Center

-Non-Hodgkin lymphomas can originate in the B-cells (ex.
-Burkitt lymphoma, chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL), diffuse large B-cell lymphoma, follicular lymphoma, immunoblastic large cell lymphoma, precursor B-lymphoblastic lymphoma, and mantle cell lymphoma) or T-cells ( mycosis fungoides, anaplastic large cell lymphoma, and precursor T-lymphoblastic lymphoma).
+Non-Hodgkin lymphomas can stem from B cells or T cells.
 They can affect multiple parts of the the lymphoid tissue, including the lymph nodes, spleen, and the bone marrow and are further classified into fast-growing or slow-growing.
 There have been over sixty different subtypes of NHL identified, and 6 subtypes of HL, and those numbers are increasing.

 Generally, the symptoms of NHL and HL are non-specific, most commonly including shortness of breath (from lymphoma affecting the thymus or nodes around the chest), abdominal pain and swelling which can cause loss of appetite, nausea and vomiting, fatigue, fever, lymphadenopathy (swelling of the lymph nodes), drenching night sweats, intense itching of the body for unknown reason, enlargement of the spleen, and weight loss.
 Lymphoma in the brain can cause headaches, problems with concentration, seizures and personality changes.

 The causes of most lymphomas are unknown.
 Most are likely caused by genetic mutations.
 Environmental exposure to some pesticides, chemicals and herbicides have been implicated as well.
 People who have autoimmune diseases, organ transplants and weakened immune systems (such as AIDS) are also at greater risk.
-Some viruses have been identified as causative as well, although these are regionally specific (Burkitt's lymphoma and the Epstein-Barr virus in Africa; HTLV-1 virus in Japan, southeastern US).
+Some viruses have been identified as causative as well, although these are regionally specific.

 The cornerstone of diagnosis is pathological examination of lymphatic tissue under a microscope.
 A biopsy of an enlarged lymph node or bone marrow will be taken and examined to figure out the specific type of cancer based on several tissue biological markers as well as cell structure.
 Additionally, blood tests, CT scans of the body, and PET scans may be done to see if the cancer has metastasized.